People in Salem, Oregon Ask: What’s the Right Toothbrush for Me?

-Though toothbrushes also come with medium and hard bristles, most dentists agree that a soft bristled toothbrush is the way to go.
+Though toothbrushes also come with medium and hard bristles, most dentists agree that a soft-bristled toothbrush is a way to go.
 Soft bristles offer less risk of damage to gums, gum recession, and worn tooth enamel.
-Always choose a soft bristled toothbrush with the ADA seal of approval.
+Always choose a soft-bristled toothbrush with the ADA seal of approval.

 2) Manual vs. Electric?